[VIDEO] How to Spot, Avoid, and Escape Rip Tides in the Ocean

 What to watch out for:

 • With some experience, you can visually identify rip tides from the shore using a few characteristics.
 First, there may be a noticeable break in the pattern of the waves.
-For example, the riptide often has flat water, while it may be surrounded by breaking waves.
+For example, the riptide often has flat water and may be surrounded by breaking waves.
 The riptide can also sometimes make the water look foamy or change the color of the water completely.

-• If you’re caught in a riptide, you should either go with the flow and let it take you out until the current dissipates beyond the surf line then swim back to shore a different direction, or swim parallel to the shore, in either direction to get out of the current.
-Again, the most important thing is to try and not panic or wear yourself out fighting the current.
+• If caught in a riptide, you should either go with the flow and let it take you out until the current dissipates beyond the surf line, then swim back to shore in a different direction or swim parallel to the shore in either direction to get out of the current.
+Again, the most important thing is to try not toย panic or wear yourself out fighting the current.

 • Riptides occur more often during Low Tide.